profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 The world is our village.
 Can we move through our world without disturbing that which is beautiful about it?
-Sages and renunciates might live on alms-food gathered from the village but most people need to use money.
+Sages and renunciates might live on alms-food gathered from the village, but most people need to use money.
 There is nothing inherently wrong about money.
 It is a symbol for the energy with which we interact in our world.
 The Buddha’s guidelines on cultivating Right Livelihood indicate harmless and considerate ways